Resistance Band Training

 Will your results differ from using free weights?

-But seniors are not the only ones who like bands.
+Seniors are not the only ones who like bands.
 Many top amateur and professional athletes use them.
-The Dallas Cowboys football team is one example.
-Pro-football star Terrell Owens is a bands advocate.
-A recent Wall Street Journal article and video of Owens’ workout showed him using resistance bands as his primary equipment.
+Former pro-football star Terrell Owens is a bands advocate.
+A Wall Street Journal article and video of Owens’ workout showed him using bands as his primary equipment.

 What to look for . . .